rsim/mondrian-olap/README.md

 mondrian-olap gem is compatible with JRuby version 9.3.x, and Java 8 and 11 VM. mondrian-olap works only with JRuby and not with other Ruby implementations as it includes Mondrian OLAP Java libraries.

 mondrian-olap supports MySQL, PostgreSQL, Oracle, Microsoft SQL Server, Vertica and Snowflake databases as well as other databases that are supported by Mondrian OLAP engine (using jdbc_driver and jdbc_url connection parameters).
 When using MySQL or PostgreSQL databases then install jdbc-mysql or jdbc-postgres gem and require "jdbc/mysql" or "jdbc/postgres" to load the corresponding JDBC database driver.
 When using Oracle then require Oracle JDBC driver (`ojdbc8.jar` for Java 8).
-When using SQL Server you can choose between the jTDS or Microsoft JDBC drivers.
-If you use jTDS require "jdbc/jtds".
-If you use the Microsoft JDBC driver then require the latest `mssql-jdbc-*.jar`.
-When using Vertica or Snowflake then require corresponding JDBC drivers.
+When using SQL Server you then use the latest Microsoft JDBC driver `mssql-jdbc-*.jar`.
+When using Vertica, Snowflake, or ClickHouse then require corresponding JDBC drivers.

 INSTALL
 -------